HeIIow2/music-downloader/README.md

 #### isrc

 This is the **international standart release code**.
-With this a track can be identified 100% percicely all of the time, if it is known and the website has a search api for that.
+With this a track can be identified 99% of the time, if it is known and the website has a search api for that.
 Obviously this will get important later.

----

 ## Download